-Simply put, sorting and patterning helps children understand the nature of mathematics.
+Simply put, sorting and patterning help children understand the nature of mathematics.
 Not only is sorting and classifying a natural act for children, but children also find it interesting.

-And, since math is all about rules and systems, lots of practice and exploration in sorting and patterning is a really great thing for those developing minds!
+And, since math is all about rules and systems, lots of practice and exploration in these skills is a really great thing for those developing minds!

-While sorting objects and making patterns do seem to come naturally for many children, it doesn’t for all.
+While sorting objects and making patterns does seem to come naturally for many children, it doesn’t for all.
 Let’s look at some issues for children who have lower sorting and patterning skills.

-Those who struggle with sorting and making patterns also tend to have difficulty in:
+Those who struggle with these skills also tend to have difficulty in: